 Unfortunately, the indicative timescales that nature has provided us are not very human friendly, since;

-Proponents of the algorithm may say that humans and their knowledge of mathematics and computing can improve on the error rate of the squishy world of life, and bounded by the hard edges of computerised data, that lower error rates can be achieved, but this is to avoid the point.
-Adaptation takes a long time to test, and exists on evolutionary timescales, adapting too fast is mutation and often leads to death.
+Proponents assert that mathematics and computing can improve on error rates found in the squishy world of life.
+But this is to avoid the point.
+Adaptation takes a long time to test, and exists on evolutionary timescales.
+Adapting too fast is mutation and often leads to death.

 From either viewpoint above the notion of perfection is wrong.
-Perfection is unattainable, whatever algorithms humans (or machines) produce will be imperfect, in that it can be improved, given more time and more data.
+Whatever algorithms humans (or machines) produce will be imperfect.
+Things will improve, given more time and more data.

 We need to strive for acceptable imperfection.